Attorneys —

 - Brad DeLuca

 Brad’s practice focuses on commercial litigation, with an emphasis on the Oil & Gas/Energy sector.
-He has successfully represented clients with business operations spanning from the well-head to the gas pump.
+He has successfully represented clients with business operations spanning from the well-head to the end user.
 He has the recognized expertise to protect the interests of his clients in all facets of their business.
-His practice covers locations across Texas, in the Gulf of Mexico, and in New Mexico.
+His practice covers locations across Texas, Louisiana, New Mexico, North Dakota and the Gulf of Mexico.

 The result – Brad brings credibility to the courtroom yielding favorable results, and maintains satisfied clients who keep coming back for all of their legal needs.